BernhardKoschicek/histarchexplorer/README.md

 sass --watch scss/main.scss:css/main.css
 ```

+### 5. Development Setup

+If you are working on frontend styles (SCSS), follow these steps.

+#### Install Node dependencies

+    cd histarchexplorer/histarchexplorer/static
+    npm install --production=false

+This installs all required JavaScript and SCSS build dependencies (including sass).

+#### Build CSS once

+    npm run build

+#### Watch for changes during development

+If you are actively editing SCSS files:

+    npm run dev

+#### Git hooks (optional, but recommended)

+If you have Git hooks installed, SCSS will rebuild automatically when:
+* switching branches (post-checkout)
+* pulling new commits (post-merge)

+If not yet set up:

+    bash .github/hooks/setup-hooks.sh

+#### Common Issues
+SCSS not compiling?
+Ensure you are in the correct folder:

+    cd histarchexplorer/histarchexplorer/static
+    npm install
+    npm run build

+#### Bootstrap deprecation warnings?

+These come from Bootstrap’s internal SCSS functions and are safe to ignore.
+They can be silenced with --quiet-deps in your build scripts (already configured).

 ### 5. Database setup
 Histarchexplorer requires an existing **OpenAtlas PostgreSQL database**.
 To install the additional structures for presentation: